 Open and timely communication between the school, home and the community is our ideal at Yass High School.
 All school community members are urged to use appropriate communication channels to keep each other informed of matters related to students and learning.
 Lack of time is often an issue in keeping communication channels open on a busy school day so patience is sometimes necessary.
 The other inhibiting factor to good communication is rumour and gossip: if what you hear sounds odd please contact the school for clarification.
-There may be instances where you are unhappy with an aspect of the school management.
-In keeping with the spirit of open communication, we ask you to contact the school for clarification rather than airing concerns on social media.
+There may be instances where you are unhappy with an aspect of the school for clarification or discussion rather than airing concerns on social media.